5 Signs You Should Replace or Repair Your Sump Pump

 3. The sump pump is clogging

 If the discharge line freezes or becomes obstructed by ice, even the most well-maintained sump pump will be unable to pump any water out of your basement.
 Frozen discharge pipes can be a nightmare for the pump’s motor.
 The pump will continue to try and push water through the blocked pipes, increasing its output and burning out the motor.
 This problem is common during cold winters for those with discharge lines that drain outside the home.
-While you probably can’t prevent your discharge pipe from freezing, specialty drain lines can be installed that will help move water out of your basement despite freezing temperatures.
+While you probably cannot prevent your discharge pipe from freezing, specialty drain lines can be installed that will help move water out of your basement despite freezing temperatures.

 4. The sump pump is cycling erratically

-When a pump is cycling in sporadic bursts or taking too long to empty the water from the basin, it’s a good indicator that something is wrong with your pump.
+When a pump is cycling in sporadic bursts or taking too long to empty the water from the basin, something is wrong with your pump.
 A pump with continual bursts of activity is often an indicator of a failed check valve.
-The water being displaced from the sump pit isn’t making it out of the discharge line, and the pump is being forced to pump the same water over and over again.
-Loose wiring can cause your pump to cut off for no apparent reason.
-If your pump cuts off for no visible reason, turn off the power to the pump and disconnect the pump.
-Inspect the wiring to make sure that there are no dangling wires and all the necessary connections have been made.
-A short-circuiting electrical system can also shut the pump off.
+The water being displaced from the sump pit is not making it out of the discharge line, and the pump is being forced to pump the same water repeatedly.

 If your pump is turning on and off frequently, your float valve may be too low.
 If the float valve is set to actuate with only inches of water in the basin, the pump will cycle on and off constantly.
 The frequency of these cycles will put undue stress on your pump and cause the motor to burn out prematurely.